Wearing the right size chest binder

 The tape’s stickiness can also pull your skin and cause stretch marks and irritation and damage the soft chest tissue.

 There are also cheap binders or binder-like garments that you can find online.
-These have and will crack ribs.
+These have and will damage the ribs.
 Please only purchase from a specialist binder seller.

 Double Binding or wearing more than one binder or compression method is also an unsafe binding method.
 Never double bind.
 A binder is designed to work on its own.
 Adding extra compression will put your body under too much pressure and will cause pain.